haskell/haskell-language-server/docs/contributing/contributing.md

 ```
 #### Note for contributors using WSL (Windows Subsystem for Linux)

-If you are building **Haskell Language Server** inside WSL, it is strongly recommended to clone and build the repository from the Linux filesystem (for example, `~/dev`) rather than from Windows-mounted paths such as `/mnt/c` or `/mnt/p`.
+If you are building Haskell Language Server inside WSL, it is recommended to clone and build the repository from the Linux filesystem (for example, `~/dev`) rather than from Windows-mounted paths such as `/mnt/c` or `/mnt/p`.

 Building from Windows-mounted directories can cause permission issues, degraded performance, or unexpected build failures—including builds being terminated—especially on low-memory systems.